 Depreciation and Resale Value

-• Used equipment has already passed through the steepest part of the depreciation curve.
+- Used equipment has already passed through the steepest part of the depreciation curve, making it a strong option when comparing refurbished vs new equipment value.

 Benefit of Buying Used: